Current validation practice undermines surgical AI development: Results

 \textbf{Reporting was incomplete and rarely reproducible.} 59\% of papers did not (fully) report dataset sizes.
 Only one paper reported CIs, and one reported prediction intervals.
 Notably, 98\% of papers did not report inter-rater variability.
-Ethical, legal, and social aspects (ELSA) were largely absent; 78\% lacked ethical reporting, 89\% ignored fairness or biases, and 91\% omitted social, legal, or governance considerations.
-Ultimately, only a single paper reported sufficient detail to enable reproducibility; all others were missing relevant details in one or several aspects.
+Ethical, legal, and social aspects were largely absent; 78\% lacked ethical reporting, 89\% ignored fairness or biases, and 91\% omitted social, legal, or governance considerations.
+Ultimately, only one paper reported sufficient detail to enable reproducibility; all others lacked relevant details in one or several aspects.

+To assess the robustness of our findings over time, we conducted an additional targeted screening of MICCAI 2025 SDS papers (n = 89) using a simplified screening protocol (Methods Section~\ref{sec:methods}).
+Overall, results were largely consistent.
+Differences were generally small, with most values differing by only several percentage points, and no systematic trend towards improved validation practices.
+A comparison of the 2023 and 2025 screenings is provided in Supplementary Table~\ref{tab:2023-2025-comp}.

+Notable deviations were only observed for a few parameters.
+The proportion of papers with unclear reporting of an untouched test set increased substantially (37\% to 74\%), and the proportion of metrics used only once also increased markedly.
+Other characteristics, including dataset sizes and general reporting patterns, remained broadly comparable.